isomerpages/mindef-sg101/_social-national-identity/examples/inter-racial-and-religious-confidence-circle.md

 After the arrest of 15 Jemaah Islamiyah (JI) members in Singapore in December 2001, there were jitters in the community.
 The Malay/Muslim community was worried that they would be discriminated against, while non-Muslims grew suspicious of their Muslim neighbours.

-This growing distrust threatened to disrupt Singapore’s multiracial, multi-religious society, prompting then Prime Minister Goh Chok Tong to promote open and public dialogues.
-He believed that the best way to address pockets of disquiet within society was for the community itself to take action.
+This growing distrust threatened to disturb Singapore’s multiracial, multi-religious society, prompting then-PM Goh Chok Tong to promote open and public dialogue.
+He believed that the best way to address pockets of disquiet within society was for the community to take action.

 ![Alt text for image on Isomer site](/images/society/examples/social-quotes-17-2.png)